davidsaas/trustplacev2/src/safety-metrics/readme.md

 ## 1. Feature Overview

-The Safety Metrics feature provides users with essential safety assessments for districts within LA and NYC (with more cities planned for future releases).
+The Safety Metrics feature provides users with essential safety assessments for the airbnb location report page within LA (with more cities planned for future releases).
 It transforms official police data into intuitive safety indicators that address common user concerns.

 ## 2. Problem Statement